-Net Assets: Equity is displayed in three components as follows:
+Net Position: Equity is displayed in three components as follows:

-Invested in Capital Assets, Net of Related Debt - this consists of capital assets, net of accumulated depreciation and related debt.
+Net Investment in Capital Assets - this consists of capital assets, net of accumulated depreciation and related debt.

-Restricted - this consists of net assets that are legally restricted by outside parties or by law through constitutional provisions or enabling legislation.
+Restricted - this consists of amounts that are legally restricted by outside parties or by law through constitutional provisions or enabling legislation.
 When both restricted and unrestricted resources are available for use, generally it is the State's policy to use restricted resources first, and then unrestricted resources when they are needed.